About Backup and Restore

 An important part of the lifecycle of an application is backup and restore.
+The Replicated snapshots feature creates and restores backups.
 The Replicated admin console can be used to create and manage your storage destination and schedule, and to perform and monitor the backup and restore process.

 Full snapshots (Recommended): Backs up the admin console and all application data.
 For embedded clusters, this also backs up the Docker registry, which is required for air gapped installations.

 Partial snapshots: Backs up the application volumes and manifest files only.
-See Partial Snapshots in Creating Backups.
+See Create a Partial Backup in Creating and Scheduling Backups.

 About Storage Destinations

 For disaster recovery snapshots, backups should be configured to use a storage destination that exists outside of the cluster.
 This is especially true for installations on cluster created with the Replicated kURL, because the default storage location on these clusters is internal.

 You can use a storage provider that is compatible with Velero as the storage destination for backups created with the Replicated snapshots feature.
 For a list of the compatible storage providers, see Providers in the Velero documentation.

 You initially configure backups on a supported storage provider backend using the kots CLI.
 If you want to change the storage destination after the initial configuration, you can use the the Snapshots page in the admin console, which has built-in support for the following storage destinations:

 - Amazon Web Services (AWS)

 - Network File System (NFS)